Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/03-intro_to_RNASeq.md

 exercises: 10
 questions:
 - "What is RNASeq?"
-- "Sample preparation, RNA library construction, and sequencing "
+- "How to - Sample preparation, RNA library construction, and sequencing? "
-- "Sequencing quality control"
+- "How to do - quality control of the sequencing data?"
-- "Align the RNASeq read-data to the reference and visualise the alignments?"
+- "How to - Align the RNASeq read-data to the reference and visualise the alignments?"
-- "Perform Differential Expression Analysis?"
+- "How to - Perform Differential Expression Analysis?"
 objectives:
 - "Learn how to perform RNASeq analysis"
 keypoints: